jacoby149/web10/sdk/presentations/ui_dev_pt2.md

 # value added

-1. Instant messages make the app actually usable.
+1. Instant messages make the app more usable.
 2. Encryption attracts privacy oriented users.
 3. The developer is making money.